-The dining room was the gateway to the kitchen.
-And, with a narrow entry arch into the kitchen.
+The dining room was the gateway to the kitchen by way of a narrow entry arch into the kitchen.
 Here is the wall from the dining room.
-To the left is the door size entry into the kitchen.
+To the left is the door-size entry into the kitchen.

 Here’s the view from the dining room.
 By removing this wall we could take advantage of the light from the large dining room windows.